mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

 * You might not be able to SSH to agent nodes, depending on your cluster network configuration.
 We have made this a little bit easier with the DC/OS CLI.
 For more information, see [SSHing to a DC/OS cluster][6].

-* You can get the IP address of registered agent nodes from the **Nodes** tab in the [DC/OS web interface][7].
+* You can get the IP address of registered agent nodes from the **Nodes** tab in the DC/OS Dashboard.
 Nodes that have not registered are not shown.

 * SSH to your agent node and enter this command to view the logs from boot time: